jantoniucci/lyra/README.md

 Each brand will need to deploy a Smart contract acting as a resolver for its own domain.
 Based on ENS but with a different way of giving names

-## Alastria ID

-Process to create a new ID : Only identified IDs can create a new IDs in Alastria now (That's a paradox, I know).
-First ID to be created is Alastria itself, this iD will be able to create new organitzations.

-We will be using uPOrt Smart Contracts a s a basis for our Identity System.
-We will use two main components : IdentityRegister (uPortRegister) and IdentityManager.

-Identity Register :

-IdentityManager

 ### Genesis

 At the beginning of times we have one addres (addr0) to act as main admin for the system.
 It's importnat to keep that address safe (of course).
 IN a later stage we will turn the contracts multiowner so we don't tdepend on this unqieu address.

+### Deploy Generic Smart Contracts
-1. Deploy the uPort Like Contract for Alastria.
+1. Deploy IdentityManager
-2. Deploy the Generic register for attributes.
+2. Deploy IdentityRegister
-3. Write a generic attribute for ALastria
+3. Deploy Libs : ArrayLib
-4. Deploy the Generic ANS for Alastria
+4. Deploy ANS

+### Add First ID : Alastria
+1. new Account : AlastriaOwner (private key that owns the Proxy for Alastria ID)
+2. new Account : AlastriaKey (recovery Key to be stored in a USB as a backup)
+3. Using IdentityManager add a new ID for Alastria (AlastriaOwner & AlastriaKey).
+This will create a Proxy for the Alastria : AlastriaID.
+4. Create a Json file with basic information about Alastria.
+Upload it to IPFS anf get its hash.
+5. Write to IdentityRegister the hash
-5. Deplot the Resolver for Alastria
+6. Deploy the Resolver for Alastria
+7. Write to ANS : AlsatriaID

 ### We need tools (nodejs/python) to :
 1. Deploy Smart Contracts easliy
-2. Deploy Ids
+2. Deploy new Ids
 3. Write entries in the Alastria NS
 4. Write entries to the Resolvers

 ### At this point we will have
 1. Address for ANS
 2. Address for Alastria main ID
-3. Address for teh Alastria Resolver
+3. Address for the Alastria Resolver
 4. We can resolve "alastria" to the Alastria main ID address

-### Add another ID (from the console)

-1. Deploy the uPort Like Contract for the new Organization (Org1)
-2. Cgange the owners of the Org1 ID
-3. Write a generic attribute for Org1 (name and adrress, signed by addr0)
-4. Write entries in the Alastria NS
-5. Deploy the Resolver for org1

-### At this point we will have

-1. Address for ANS and entries for Alastria and Org1
-2. Address for Alastria main ID and Org1
-3. Address for the Org1 Resolver
-4. We can resolve "alastria.org1" to the Org1 ID address
+### Considerations
+1. Only AlastriaID (through IdentityManager) can add new resolvers (organizations) to the ANS.
+2. Only certified organizations can add new IDs to IdentityManager.

 ### The API
 To make things easier for this organizations to add users in their zones we will create an API so they can (once authenticated) deploy easily new IDs.

 /login